-- Year 1 10 smilies result in a certificate - Year 2 20 smilies result in a certificate - The certificates are presented in assembly before the whole school. - Individual classes also have their individual reward system, e.g. star of the day board, stickers, additional play on outside equipment, etc. (Foundation and Year 1), choice of activity (Year 2). - Team points are awarded for good work.
+- The certificates are presented in assembly before the whole school. - o Individual classes also have their individual reward system, e.g. star of the day board, stickers, additional play on outside equipment, etc. (Foundation and Year 1), choice of activity (Year 2). - Team points are awarded for good work.
 These contribute to the team cup each week.